sourander/ml-perusteet/docs/koneoppiminen/yleista.md

 ### Määritelmiä

-> Machine learning (ML) is a collection of algorithms and techniques used to design systems that learn from data.
-These systems are then able to perform predictions or deduce patterns from the supplied data.
+> "Machine learning (ML) is a collection of algorithms and techniques used to design systems that learn from data.
+These systems are then able to perform predictions or deduce patterns from the supplied data."

->
-> Lähde: Lee, W. 2019.
+Lähde: Lee, W. 2019.
 Python Machine Learning.
 Wiley.

 ---